farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 pub struct PluginLoadHookResult {
   /// the source content of the module pub content: String,
-  /// the type of the module, for example [ModuleType::Js] stands for a normal javascript file,
+  /// the type of the module, for example [ModuleType::Js] stands for a normal JavaScript file,
-  /// usually end with `.js` extension pub module_type: ModuleType,
+  /// usually ending with `.js` extension pub module_type: ModuleType,
 }
 ```

 #### 5.1.3 Transform
-Transforming the module's content base on `loaded source content`, the transforming is String in and String out.
-If you want to share Farm's internal ast, you can use `SWC plugins`
+Transforming the module's content based on `loaded source content`, the transforming is String in and String out.
+If you want to share Farm's internal AST, you can use `SWC plugins`.

 * **`Hook Kind`**: `serial`